Free-Space-QKD-Lab-HWU/Qrackling/README.md

     ```
 3. (Optional) Add the examples to the MATLAB path with the pathtool (see step 4 of [Easy Installation](#easy-installation-recommended))

+## LibRadtran
+libRadtran - library for radiative transfer - is a collection of C and Fortran functions and programs for calculation of solar and thermal radiation in the Earth's atmosphere.
+See the [libRadtran website](https://libradtran.org/doku.php) for technical details, licensing and operational instructions.

+Qrackling has the optional ability to incorporate libRadtran to calculate background light and atmospheric transmission for conditions different to those already provided.
+This requires the installation of libRadtran to the machine running Qrackling.
+The following instructions detail how to do this on *NIX and windows machines.
+On windows, the process is marginally more complicated, as both installation and then running of libRadtran have been designed to depend on [windows subsystem for linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL).
+Steps which are only for windows users are **_in bold italics_**. *NIX (e.g. linux or macOS) should ignore these steps.

+### Dependencies
+Building and running libRadtran depends on the following:
+- make
+- g++
+- gcc
+- gfortran
+- NetCDF (libraries and headers, e.g. on ubuntu (including in WSL) libnetcdff-dev)
+- gsl (libraries and headers, e.g. on ubuntu (including in WSL) libgsl-dev)
+- **_WSL (windows subsystem for linux, required for windows only)_**

+### Installation
+1. Download and unzip libRadtran from [its website](https://libradtran.org/doku.php?id=download) to an easily accessible folder
+   - **_Ensure on windows that this path does not contain spaces, as these cannot be parsed by libRadtran_**.
+   - Make a note of this path, we will need it later.
+2. **_Install and prepare WSL_**
+   - **_[WSL](https://learn.microsoft.com/en-us/windows/wsl/install) can be installed by opening the command prompt and calling `WSL --install`._**
+   - **_Once installed, launch WSL by calling `wsl` in the command prompt._**
+   - **_You will be prompted to create a username and password pair._**
+   - **_To test your network connection, call `sudo apt update`.
+If this succeeds and updates your packages, continue to the next step._**
+      - **_In some cases, especially on managed PCs, WSL will not have network permissions.
+Contact your IT service if this is an issue and they will be able to allow WSL through the firewall_**
+3. Install required *NIX packages
+   - Use your favourite flavour of package manager to install the packages listed in the dependencies above.
+The versions you require will depend on the hardware architecture you are using.
+   - **_For instance, the standard installation of WSL will install them with the command `sudo apt install g++ gcc gfortran make libnetcdff-dev libgsl-dev`_**
+      - This step will require permissions (hence `sudo` above).
+4. Navigate to the top of your unzipped libRadtran folder.
+   - **_In WSL, this path can be formed by taking the windows path to the libRadtran folder, replacing all `\` with `/`, and replacing `C:\` with `/mnt/c/` (or equivalent)._**
+   - This folder should contain further folders named bin, data, doc, examples (as well as many more and several files).
+5. Build libRadtran
+   - Call `./configure` to configure the make files to build libRadtran.
+This will fail if you are missing any crucial packages.
+   - Call `make` to prepare to build.
+   - Call `make check` to ensure preparation went smoothly.
+   - Call `sudo make install` to build libRadtran.
+      - This step requires permissions (hence `sudo` above).
+6. Download aerosol files (optional)
+   - For MYSTIC polarisation calculations, some extra aerosol data are required.
+   - This is a very specific calculation and won't be required for most users.
+   - If required, download the OPAC data from the [libRadtran website downloads page](https://libradtran.org/doku.php?id=download).
+   - Unzip this information (there is quite a lot) and the contents into the libRadtran data folder.

 ## Publications
+[Dawn and dusk satellite quantum key distribution using time and phase based encoding and polarization filtering (preprint)](https://preprints.opticaopen.org/s/1bb0c741db45094e4890), C. Simmons, P. Barrow, R. Donaldson.

 ## License
 Qrackling and its tutorials/examples are [MIT licensed](https://github.com/RDonaldson5/QKD_Sat_Link/blob/main/LICENSE)